Tax Exempt Status is Confirmed!

 We look forward to seeing your work, and good luck!

-The Leyla Beban Young Authors Foundation is a California public benefit nonprofit corporation dedicated to the promotion of creative writing in kids and teens.
+The Leyla Beban Young Authors Foundation is a tax exempt 501(c) (3) nonprofit corporation (Tax ID: 46-3489728) dedicated to the promotion of creative writing in kids and teens.
 The Foundation is dedicated to the memory of Leyla Beban and her love of books, creative writing, imagination, and adventure.
 The Foundation is based in Leyla's hometown of Redwood City, CA and focuses charitable activities on San Mateo and Santa Clara counties.